 U.S. Marine Corps photo by Sgt Bobby Yarbrough) (This image was manipulated using filters.)

 Now you’re transitioning.
-Do you know how much you’ve saved for retirement, whether you should “roll over” your TSP into an employer 401(k) plan, and what all these acronyms and numbers mean?
-Here are quick answers to all your questions about the TSP, and how to decide whether to cash it out or not.
+Do you know how much you’ve saved for retirement, whether you should rollover your TSP into an employer 401(k) plan or move your TSP to an IRA, and what all these acronyms and numbers mean?
+Here are quick answers to all your questions about thrift savings plan withdrawal, and how to decide whether to cash it out or not.

 What is the TSP?